pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 `monitoring_servers` specifies the machines to which the Prometheus services are deployed.
 It also specifies the service configuration on each machine. `monitoring_servers` is an array.
 Each array element contains the following fields:

 - `host`: Specifies the machine to which the monitoring services are deployed.
 The field value is an IP address and is mandatory.

+- `ng_port`: Specifies the SSH port connecting to NGMonitoring.
+Introduced in TiUP v1.7.0, this field supports [Continuous Profiling](/dashboard/dashboard-profiling.md) and Top SQL in TiDB 5.3.0 and above.

 - `ssh_port`: Specifies the SSH port to connect to the target machine for operations.
 If it is not specified, the `ssh_port` of the `global` section is used.